supercrytoking/discord-bot-boilerplate/README.md

 - [x] Powerful command handler.
 - [x] Example commands to expand from.
 - [x] Built in `!commands` and `!help` commands.
-- [ ] Bloated, unnecessary features.
+- [ ] Bloated, unnecessary, complex, or downright annoying features.
 - [ ] Complex set-up.
 - [ ] Premium or paid packages.